Configuring version and promotable properties for products

 When no Promotable Properties are defined, all files in the application’s source directory are promoted.

-This can result in a large data transfer depending on the size of the directory.
+This can result in a large data transfer depending on the directory.

-Similar to how you define the Version attribute, Promotable Properties are also defined through JSON path expressions.
-Unlike the Version attribute, you can define multiple JSON path expressions to different files, or to multiple attributes within the same file.
+Like the Version attribute, Promotable Properties are defined through JSON path expressions.
+Unlike the Version attribute, you can define multiple JSON path expressions, pointing to different files or to multiple attributes within the same file.

 Examples of properties for promotion